CAAPIM/apim-charts/charts/gateway/README.md

   - OTK DMZ/Internal gateway certs can now be configured using values file.
     - otk.cert
 > [!Important]
-> To upgrade OTK to 4.6.2 installed over gateway with demo db as database, update helm repo, perform helm delete and install.
+> - To upgrade OTK to 4.6.2 installed over gateway with demo db as database, update helm repo, perform helm delete and install.
+> - When upgrading OTK 4.6.2 on a db backed gateway, the gateway will restart as there is a change related to OTK health check bundle in gateway deployment.
+This can lead to failure of OTK upgrade.
+To circumvent this, please perform a helm upgrade `otk.healthCheckBundle.enabled` set to `false` and then upgrade to the 3.0.17.
+> ```
+> helm upgrade my-ssg --set-file "license.value=license.value=path/to/license.xml" --set "license.accept=true,otk.healthCheckBundle.enabled=false" layer7/gateway --version 3.0.16 -f ./values-production.yaml
+> helm upgrade my-ssg --set-file "license.value=license.value=path/to/license.xml" --set "license.accept=true" layer7/gateway --version 3.0.17 -f ./values-production.yaml
+> ```

 ## 3.0.16 General Updates